pardot/api-docs/docs/kb/api-version-4/export.md

 * **updated_after**: Selects visitor activities that were updated after the specified time.
 The value can be `today`, `yesterday`, `last_7_days`, `this_month`, `last_month`, or a custom time specified in [GNU Date Input Syntax](http://www.gnu.org/software/tar/manual/html_node/Date-input-formats.html) format.
 * **updated_before**: (Optional) Selects visitor activities that were updated before the specified time.
 This value must be after the value in `updated_after`.
 If this argument is not specified, then no upper boundary is used in the query, and all data after the `updated_after` is returned.
 The value can be `today`, `yesterday`, `last_7_days`, `this_month`, `last_month`, or a custom time specified in [GNU Date Input Syntax](http://www.gnu.org/software/tar/manual/html_node/Date-input-formats.html) format.
 * **type**: (Optional) Selects visitor activities of the specified types.
-If this argument is not specified, then all of the visitor activities belonging to any type is returned.
+If this argument is not specified, then all visitor activities belonging to any type are returned.
 See a list of available [Visitor Activity Types](../object-field-references.md#visitor-activity-types) in [Visitor Activity](../object-field-references.md#visitor-activity) in [Object Field References](../object-field-references.md).
 * **prospectOnly**: (Optional) Selects only those visitor activities associated with a prospect.
 When this field is set to `false`, all visitor activities with and without a prospect are returned.
 The values can be `true` or `false`.

 __NOTE:__ The range between updated_after and updated_before cannot exceed 1 year.
 When updated_before is not specified, the current date is used to gauge the interval.